vincent-beauregard-ielab/summerschool_2025/README.md

   * What are the libraries and tools to use
   * What is the workflow

+* Create technical documentation for students and future users
+  * A guide to install and run the model
+  * A guide to modify the model using input data and parameters
+  * A guide to modify the c++ processes of the model
+  * A guide to run the model on a HPC

 ## Resources

 [Biodiversity Modelling Summer School 2025 website](https://bios2.usherbrooke.ca/2025/05/12/2025-summer-school-in-biodiversity-modelling/)